USW union chief files motion to dismiss lawsuit by US Steel, Nippon Steel

 U.S. Steel's takeover by Japan's Nippon Steel had become highly politicized ahead of the U.S. Presidential election in November, with both Biden and Donald Trump vowing to terminate it.

-The deal also underwent a lengthy antitrust review by the Committee on Foreign Investment in the United States (CFIUS) under Biden's Presidency.
+The deal also underwent a lengthy national security review by the Committee on Foreign Investment in the United States (CFIUS) under Biden's Presidency.

 The companies also alleged Biden of unlawfully blocking the deal in another lawsuit filed against his administration.

-Note: (This story has been corrected to say that the review led by CFIUS was national security-focused, in paragraph 5)